Turkey determined to control social media platforms, Erdogan says

 Finance Minister Berat Albayrak, Erdogan’s son-in-law, said on Twitter on Tuesday that his fourth child had been born.
-Albayrak’s wife Esra was insulted by some users, who were later detained, according to Interior Minister Suleyman Soylu.
+Following the tweet, some users insulted Albayrak’s wife Esra.

+Users of 11 out of 19 accounts determined to have shared content that insulted Albayrak and his family were detained, Turkish police headquarters said in a statement on Wednesday.

 Speaking to members of his AK Party, Erdogan repeated that his party would introduce new regulations to control the use of social media, adding that an increase of “immoral acts” on the platforms in recent years was due to a lack of regulations.